EricCasey/Git-stragram-1.0/README.md

 > - jtryon on liveedu.tv
 > - pixelprodotco on twitch
 > - KociQQ on twitch
-> - adyda on liveedu.tv
+> - adyda on liveedu.tv X 2